fireundubh/playwithfire/kingdomcome/stats.md

 # Stats and Derived Stats

-This table is incomplete and a work-in-progress.
+These tables are incomplete and a work-in-progress.

 **Note:** The `×` symbol is used in these tables to avoid formatting issues.
 In practice, the correct operator is the asterisk (`*`).